ming71/DAL/README.md

 Refer to this [repo](https://github.com/ming71/UCAS-AOD-benchmark).

 #### ICDAR 2015

+The performance for long text detection is not good enough.
+The submissions are shown in the official website: [Incidental Scene Text 2015](https://rrc.cvc.uab.es/?ch=4&com=evaluation&task=1).

 | Method              | $P$  | $R$  | $F_1$    |
 | ------------------- | ---- | ---- | -------- |